 - Reliable hosting.
 99% of the modern website builders you’re going to evaluate offer hosting, so you don’t have to think about this.
 Except in very few cases–like if you work at a gigantic company–do you want to build a custom business website that makes you also find your own hosting service.

 - The ability to publish articles and content.
 Bonus for online courses.
 This is a business website, so you’re going to want the option to publish articles (like this one!) and organize topics directly on your website.
 These features aren’t just for search engine optimization (although that’s important) but also to spark the conversations that your customers and prospects want to have with each other.

 - The ability to connect people to each other with profiles, posting, and messaging.
 Here’s where your dynamic website will really stand out.
 Where your competitors have a static website that doesn’t give their customers or visitors a reason to come back, you’ve positioned your business to think about the whole person behind your customer.
-The ability to bring people together and for them to find each other via member profiles, posting, search, and direct messaging will be a refreshing and memorable website that they can’t find anywhere else in exactly the same way.
+The ability to bring people together and for them to find each other via member profiles, posting, search, and direct & group messaging will be a refreshing and memorable website that they can’t find anywhere else in exactly the same way.